List of teams and organizations in DC Comics: Monster Men

-The Monster Men are a fictional organization appearing in American comic books published by Marvel Comics.
+The Monster Men are a group of monsters who serve Hugo Strange.

-The Monster Men in the Golden Age comics are the results of insane asylum patients being injected with a serum by Hugo Strange which transformed them into dimwitted 10 ft. tall strong beings.
-Batman was able to make an antidote and take down some of the Monster Men after punching Strange out of the window to the murky waters below.
+The Monster Men in the Golden Age comics are the results of insane asylum patients being injected with a serum by Hugo Strange, which transformed them into dimwitted 10 ft. tall strong beings.
+Batman was able to make an antidote and take down some of the Monster Men after punching Strange out of a window.

 The Silver Age comics had the Monster Men created from wealthy patients that visited Hugo Strange's institutions.
 When Strange claimed that Batman is Bruce Wayne, some Monster Men attacked Batman and he was able to defeat them.
 Silver St. Cloud later encountered some of these Monster Men.
 Strange's minion Magda tried to use the Monster Men formula on Bruce only to end up using it on herself when Nightwing interfered.
 Robin was able to knock Magda unconscious and rescued Bruce and Alfred Pennyworth.

-In post-Crisis continuity, Strange uses the Monster Men to create crimes for him.
-Many of them die in the battle with the mobs led by Sal Maroni at the Falcone family's estate.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
-This version of the Monster Men were created by Hugo Strange by resurrecting and transforming corpses.